An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Method Description

-(in \eqref{eq:LPPT_def} and throughout we use the notation $t_{1:0}=\emptyset$.)
-In information theory and machine learning, the LPPT is usually known as the log-loss of $S$ under $\Plm$ or the self-information of $\Plm$ evaluated at \cite{merhav1998universal}.
+(in \eqref{eq:LL_def} and throughout we use the notation $t_{1:1}=\emptyset$.).
+Other names for the LPPT statistic are the negative log-likelihood under $\Plm$, the logarithmic loss with respect to $\Plm$ \citep{bishop2006pattern}, the self-information of $\Plm$ evaluated at $S$ \citep{merhav1998universal}, and crossentropy with a mass distribution at the sequence $S$.
+We prefer the name LPPT because of the association of perplexity with natural language processing \citep{jurafsky2023}.
+Throughout this paper, we use 2 as the basis of the logarithm, hence $\logl(S;\Plm)$ is measured in bits per token.

-An empirical result illustrated in Figure~\ref{fig:individual_chunks} says that under a specific $\Plm$, sentences written by a particular GLM tend to have lower values of $\logl(S;\Plm)$ than sentences on similar topics written by humans.
-This observation justifies the use of a LPPT test to detect the authorship of individual sentences, i.e. testing against the null
+An empirical result illustrated in Figure~\ref{fig:individual_chunks} says that under a specific $\Plm$, sentences written by a particular GLM tend to have lower values of $\logl(S;\Plm)$ than sentences written by humans in a similar context.
+This observation justifies using the LPPT statistic to test the authorship of individual sentences, i.e. testing against the null

-The right side of Figure~\ref{fig:individual_chunks} illustrates the receiver operating characteristic (ROC) curves of the LPPT test against the null \eqref{eq:null_sentence} under different datasets.

-Given a document partitioned into sentences $D=(S_1,\ldots,S_n)$, we summarize the evidence against $H_0(S_i)$ using the P-value $p_i$.
-Namely,
+The right-hand side of Figure~\ref{fig:individual_chunks} illustrates the receiver operating characteristic (ROC) curves of the LPPT test against the null \eqref{eq:null_sentence} under different datasets.
+Given a document partitioned into sentences $D=(S_1,\ldots,S_n)$, we summarize the evidence against $H_0(S_i)$ using a P-value:

-The evaluation of $p_i$ requires the distribution of $\logl(S;\Plm)$ for $S \sim G_0$, represented by the blue histograms in Figure~\ref{fig:individual_chunks}.
-This distribution is affected by the sentence's length, hence we adjust for this length when evaluating the the P-values in a way we explain below in Section~\ref{sec:refinements}.
-The table in Figure~\ref{fig:process} shows examples of LPPT and the corresponding length-adjusted P-values of several sentences from the example in Figure~\ref{fig:generation}.
+The evaluation of $p_i$ requires the distribution of $\logl(S;\Plm)$ for $S \sim G_0$, represented by the red histograms in Figure~\ref{fig:individual_chunks}.
+As it turns out, this distribution is affected by several factors including the text's domain and the length of every sentence as we discuss in Section~\ref{sec:refinements}.
+We adjust this distribution for sentence length in all P-value evaluations in this paper.
+The table in Figure~\ref{fig:process} shows examples of LPPT and the corresponding length-adjusted P-values of several sentences from the example in Figure~\ref{fig:generation}. s